josrojas/ReactApexApi/README.md

-# APEX MAPS - Documentation 🔎
+# Apex Maps - Documentation 🔎

+App to see the current maps rotation in Apex Legends using an API from apexlegendsstatus.com

 This project was made using the next technologies: